-Like I said in the video, I am NOT an Instagram expert or teacher—I’m a marketing writing teacher an expert.
+Like I said, I am NOT an Instagram expert or teacher—I’m a marketing writing teacher an expert.
 A lot of what I’ve learned about Instagram comes from two women, my friends and clients Jenna Kutcher and Beth Kirby of Local Milk.

 They both teach beautifully about how to connect and sell on the app as a small business owner, but what I like about their perspectives is that they don’t let the buzz of Instagram get to their head or over take their lives.
 They have a super healthy perspective on it, which is why I like learning from them.

 If you need help on how to structure your captions or any of the copy that you’re writing, make sure you watch this video where I’m talking you through how on earth to figure out which copywriting formula you need to be using when and where.